Poseidon’s Treasure Room

 Poseidon’s Treasure Room houses several periodically changing freshwater and saltwater displays.
 It provides a fascinating view of unusual marine creatures and life, including:

 - Sharks and Egg Cases – Developing shark embryos in their egg cases let you witness the miracle of life as it unfolds.

 - Asian Hillstream Fishes – Many of these fish have special adaptations to help them not get swept away from swift currents.

-Our Treasure Room gives us a way to focus on some of the smaller, more delicate fish that might get lost in our bigger exhibits.
+Our Treasure Room gives us a way to focus on some of the smaller, more delicate fish that might get lost in our larger exhibits.